Freemius/data-concerns-faq/faq-08.md

 If the plugin or theme developer has no way to communicate with their users, how will you know about the security vulnerability that is currently putting your site at risk of being hacked?
 The only way you might find out about the risk would be for the developer to release a public announcement or an update/patch and hope that you’ll notice it before any hackers do.
 That’s super risky since it raises awareness and creates an opportunity for hackers to exploit the situation.
 Therefore, the ability for the product developer to communicate with their users in a private manner is essential.

 There are many more valid reasons to maintain a direct communication channel between you and the product developer.
 Here is a short list of possible use-cases (again, not exhaustive):
-* Thank you for being a loyal user or for purchasing
+* Thanking you for being a loyal user or for purchasing
 * Ask for your feedback on the product or a new feature for ongoing product improvement
 * Apologize for making some kind of mistake.
 Maybe a release accidentally contained a major bug and took your entire website down, or any other number of problems that can be caused by bugs or code conflicts.
 * Let you know about special promotions or discounts like Black Friday / Cyber Monday / Giving Tuesday